themecreek/Ditch/README.md

 # Ditch
-Did you forget to fill that out or can we ditch that?
+Did you forget to save that or can we ditch that?